Thursday, October 12, 2017

 If you then, evil as you are, know how to give your children what is good, how much more will the heavenly Father give the Holy Spirit to those who ask him!'

 ● Luke 11, 9-10: the first application of the Parable.
 "So I say to you: Ask, and it will be given to you, search and you will find, knock and the door will be opened to you.
 For everyone who asks receives, everyone who searches finds, everyone who knocks will have the door opened".
 To ask, to search, to knock at the door.
 If you ask, you will receive.
-If you search, you will find, if you knock the door will be opened for you.
-Jesus does not say how much time the request should last, knock at the door, search, but the result is certain.
+If you search, you will find.
+If you knock, the door will be opened for you.
+Jesus does not say how much time the request should last, this knocking at the door, but the result is certain.

 ● Luke 11, 11-12: the second application of the parable.
 "What father among you, if his son asked for a fish, would hand him a snake?
 Or if he asked for an egg, hand him a scorpion?"
-This second application makes us see the type of public listening to the words of Jesus and also his way of teaching under the form of dialogue.
+This second application allows us see this type of public listening to the words of Jesus and his way of teaching under the form of dialogue.
 He asks: "You who are a father, when your son asks you for a fish, would you give him a snake?"
 The people answer: "No!"
 "And if he asks you for an egg, would you give him a scorpion?" -"No!"
-Through dialogue, Jesus involves the people in the comparison and, from the responses he receives from them, the commitment with the message of the parable.
+Through dialogue, Jesus involves the people in the comparison and, from the responses He receives from them, the commitment to the message of the parable.

 ● Luke 11, 13: The message: to receive the gift of the Holy Spirit.
 "If you then evil as you are , know how to give your children what is good, how much more will the heavenly Father give the Holy Spirit to those who ask him!".
 The greatest gift that God has for us is the gift of the Holy Spirit.
-When we were created, he breathed his spirit into our nose and we became living beings (Gen 2, 7).
-In the second creation through Faith in Jesus, he gives us the Holy Spirit again, the same Spirit who made the Word become incarnate in Mary (Lk 1, 35).
+When we were created, He breathed his spirit into our nose and we became living beings (Gen 2, 7).
+In the second creation through Faith in Jesus, He gives us the Holy Spirit again.
+This is the same Spirit which made the Word become incarnate in Mary (Lk 1, 35).
 With the help of the Holy Spirit, the process of the Incarnation of the Word continues up to the hour of his death on the Cross.
 At the end, at the hour of death, Jesus commits the spirit to the Father: "Into your hands I commit my Spirit" (Lk 23, 46).
-Jesus promises us this Spirit as the source of truth and of understanding (Jn 14, 14-17; 16, 13), and a help in the persecutions (Mt 10, 20; Ac 4, 31).
-This Spirit cannot be bought with money at the Supermarket.
+Jesus promises us this Spirit as the source of truth and of understanding (Jn 14, 14-17; 16, 13) and a help in persecutions (Mt 10, 20; Ac 4, 31).
+This Spirit cannot be bought with money at the supermarket.
 The only way of obtaining it is through prayer.
 After nine days of prayer the abundant gift of the Spirit is obtained on the day of Pentecost (Ac 1, 14; 2, 1-4).

 4) Personal questions